thegene/eugeneral/README.md

 * and: takes an array of arguments, returning true if all arguments resolve to true
 * or: takes an array of arguments, returning true if any of them resolve to true
 * not: takes a single argument, returning true if the argument resolves to false, and vice-versa
+* tri_node: A very naive implementation of a rete tri node.
+If a command list contains a tri of tri nodes, it will resolve left to right, top to bottom, resolving to the first non-nil, non-false node.

 #### Arguments
 When a General's command is called, it's called like any other method.
 To pass arguments from when the command is called, use the following commands in your configuration: